SAP Negotiations

 Also, not enforcing SLA credits โ€“ if SAPโ€™s service has outages and you donโ€™t claim credits (some contracts require you to claim), you lose compensation.

 For example, โ€œSubscription renewal increases capped at 5% per yearโ€โ€‹.
 If issues arise, donโ€™t hesitate to escalate with SAP support.
-Let your account exec know that poor support will influence future purchase decisions (they hate losing future license sales, so they might advocate for you).
+Let your account exec know that poor support will influence future purchase decisions (they hate losing future license sales so that they might advocate for you).

 If you seriously consider third-party support to save cost on stable systems, do the math and consider contractual obligations (if you leave SAP support, you canโ€™t download patches/upgrades โ€“ but you can resume support later by paying back fees, possibly).